skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 ## CopyFile (Problem 2)

+Problem 2 requires **only 3-4 lines of code**.
+And it is easy to verify if your code works correctly -- just use it!
+Run it and verify the copy is same as the original file.

+Yet, **60%** of the submitted codes are **wrong**!

 **How to test**

 1. Copy a file and compare copy to the original.
 Check the length and content.
 On Linux/MacOS you can use `cmp`.
 On Windows, `fc /b`.
-2. Try different cases: a short file, an empty file, a long binary file.
+    * Use different cases: a short file, an empty file, a long binary file.
-    * Pay attention to the size of the copied file.
+    * Pay attention that **size of original and copy are the same**.
-3. Try error cases: target already exists (should not overright), source file doesn't exist or not a file.
+3. Try error cases: target already exists (should not over-write), source file doesn't exist or not a file.

-Problem 2 requires only 3-4 lines of code.
-And its easy to check if your code works correctly.
-Just run it and verify the copy is same as the original file.

-Yet, **60%** of the submitted codes are wrong!

-Here is an example of testing a student code (with comments):
+Actual Example of testing a student code (with comments):

 ```
 // change directory to where the code is